 This activity develops the topics of the unsupervised learning part of the course

-The evaluation will be based on small questionnaires about each topic of the course (20%) and a coursework to choose between to write a report on the state of the art for a particular topic of the course or to implement machine learning algorithms (80%).
+The evaluation will be based on an individual questionnaire about the topics of the course (30%) and a coursework to choose between to write a report on the state of the art for a particular topic of the course or to implement machine learning algorithms (70%).